dhruvdcoder/dhruvdcoder.github.io/_posts/2018-03-17-linear_reg_using_gradient-mini-batch.md

 Then why not use the straitforward batch gradient instead of mini-batch gradient and be done with it ?
 Well, for linear regression, the cost function is convex and that is why the normal batch gradient descent works perfectly.
 The true usefulness of mini-batch gradient descent will be seen when the cost function is more complex and is now convex.

+## Code

+The code for the post can be found [here](https://github.com/dhruvdcoder/TensorFlowExperiments/blob/master/basics/linear_reg_using_gradient-mini-batch.ipynb).

 ## References
 1. [Géron, Aurélien.
 Hands-on machine learning with Scikit-Learn and TensorFlow: concepts, tools, and techniques to build intelligent systems. " O'Reilly Media, Inc.", 2017.](http://shop.oreilly.com/product/0636920052289.do)